madelinekabbott/Abbott_Hogan_Patient_Management/1_code/README1.txt

-This Patient Management System (PMS) centralizes essential components of patient management, allowing healthcare providers to easily manage patient records and appointment schedules within a single interface.
+This Tutoring Management System (TMS) centralizes essential components of patient management, allowing healthcare providers to easily manage patient records and appointment schedules within a single interface.

 --Project Overview--
-The purpose of this project is to streamline the management of patient information and scheduling within healthcare settings by providing a centralized system where healthcare providers can add, edit, and manage records and appointments.
-This project supports CRUD operations on patient data, making it easier for providers to organize and access essential information.
+The purpose of this project is to streamline the management of tutor and student information and scheduling within academic settings by providing a centralized system where tutors and academic administrators can add, edit, and manage records and appointments.
+This project supports CRUD operations on patient data, making it easier for educators to organize and access essential information.

 --Technology Used--
-The Patient Management System is built using:
+The Tutoring Management System is built using:
 PHP for backend logic and server-side processing JavaScript for interactive elements
 SQL for data management and storage